-“Kim’s Convenience” had its debut performance at the 2011 Toronto Fringe Festival, at the Bathurst St. Theatre, where Ins both directed and acted.
+“Kim’s Convenience” had its debut performance at the Bathurst St. Theatre in Toronto during the 2011 Toronto Fringe Festival.

-”Kim’s Convenience” follows in the footsteps of Fringe Festival shows like “Da Kink in My Hair,” “Machomer,” “The Drowsy Chaperone” and others that have gone onto great things.
+”Kim’s Convenience” follows in the footsteps of other Toronto Fringe Festival shows like “Da Kink in My Hair,” “Machomer,” and “The Drowsy Chaperone” some of which have have won Tony awards and toured internationally.

-I’ve edited an interview I did with Ins in January 2013.
-It was recorded at the first run of “Kim’s Convenience” outside of Toronto at the Grand Theatre in London, Ontario.
+For this special episode I’ve edited an interview with the show’s creator, Ins Choi, recorded at the Grand Theatre in London, Ontario during the first run of “Kim’s Convenience” outside of Toronto.

-We also talk about his time onstage, acting at The Stratford Festival and backstage where he was writing Kim’s Convenience
+We also talk about his time onstage, acting at The Stratford Festival and his time backstage where he wrote Kim’s Convenience.

 If you’re a regular listener to the podcast you know I have a 10 year old son and I’m always curious about how family influences the creative voice, so Ins and I start out by talking about his Father who was a pastor and the impact that had on Ins when he was young.